oracle/db-sharding/sdb-terraform-oci/README.md

 6. Download the Global Service Manager(GSM) zip from OTN onto the current machine and provide the full path for the same in terraform.tfvars

+7. Ensure that you have ssh rsa key pair generated on your current/local machine.
+If not generate them with empty
+   passphrase.

+   ssh-keygen -b 2048 -t rsa

+8. Ensure that you copy the local machine's ssh pub key into your local machine's list of authorized keys.

+   cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys

 ## Environment variables